 Farah Nousheen and Rita Meher founded Tasveer in March 2002 in Seattle, soon after 9/11/2001.
 Troubled by the stereotyped and highly prejudicial images of South Asians depicted in the mainstream media at that time, they sought to dispel those mischaracterizations by giving South Asians a chance to speak for themselves.
 They selected storytelling—specifically, through art and film—accompanied by community dialogue, as their method.
 Tasveer means picture in Hindi/Urdu.

-Tasveer’s first screening was held at The Elliot Bay Book Company during Gay Pride Month 2002, and since then, Tasveer has become an arts and culture fixture in the Seattle and Eastside area.
-Each year it produces three major festivals–the South Asian Film Festival; the South Asian International Documentary Film Festival; and Aaina, a festival celebrating South Asian women.
-Tasveer also organizes and sponsors numerous other smaller programs related to South Asia and its diaspora.
+Tasveer’s first screening was held at The Elliot Bay Book Company during Pride Month 2002, and since then, Tasveer has become an arts and culture fixture in the Seattle and Eastside area.
+Each year it produces three major festivals–the South Asian Film Festival; the South Asian International Documentary Film Festival; and Aaina, a festival celebrating South Asian community.
+Tasveer also organizes and partners with numerous other organizations throughout the year.
 Since 2002, Tasveer has shown over 800 films, has welcomed over 15,000 audience members to its events, and has empowered over 100 women to share their life experiences onstage in Yoni Ki Baat.

-Tasveer was incorporated as a non profit organization in March 2004 and is fully federally recognized 501c3 organization.
+Tasveer was incorporated as Washington state non-profit in March 2004 and federally recognized 501c3 organization in April 2013.

-Farah Nousheen lives in Albuquerque, NM.
-Contact her at firstname.lastname@example.org.
+Farah Nousheen now lives in Albuquerque, New Mexico with her partner and son.

 Mission: To inspire social change through thought-provoking South Asian films, art, and storytelling.

-Objective: To engage the community through films, storytelling, and visual art from South Asia and its diaspora; to inspire social change; to foster a deeper understanding of South Asian culture; and to build a just society.
+Objective: To engage the community through films, storytelling, and visual art from South Asia and its diaspora; to inspire social change; to foster a deeper understanding of South Asian culture, and to build a just and sustainable society.